Homotopy groups of cubical sets: Introduction

 This goal also informs our choice of references when we need to rely on results from other sources.
 Rather than referencing the original author, we choose to reference newer and, often more complete, accounts.
 For instance, when discussing background on model categories, we usually use Hovey's monograph \cite{hovey} on the topic, rather than Quillen's original work \cite{quillen:homotopical-algebra}.
 For many facts on the model structure on cubical sets, we reference \cite{doherty-kapulkin-lindsey-sattler}, rather than the earlier work of Cisinski \cite{cisinski:presheaves,cisinski:elegant}, Jardine \cite{jardine:a-beginning}, and Maltsiniotis \cite{maltsiniotis}.

 We assume that our cubical sets have connections.
 Connections, introduced by Brown and Higgins \cite{brown-higgins}, are an extra degeneracy operation, making the theory of cubical sets better behaved.
+Most examples of cubical sets which appear in practice (such as the cubical singular complex of a topological space) come naturally equipped with connections.
+The role of connections in this paper is to simplify arguments of certain elementary results, namely that the $n$-cube is contractible (\cref{thm:cube_n_contr}) and that $\pi_n(X, x)$ has a unit element (\cref{pi-1-is-a-group}).
+By assuming connections, we are able to give shorter proofs which do not require passing to simplicial sets or topological spaces.
+While connections are not required to define and develop cubical homotopy groups, it is unclear whether the resulting theory would be as elegant or self-contained.

 More precisely, we work with cubical sets equipped with both positive (i.e.~$\min$) and negative (i.e.~$\max$) connections, however all proofs apply verbatim to the case of only negative connections, as considered by Cisinski \cite{cisinski:elegant} and Maltsiniotis \cite{maltsiniotis}.
-If one prefers to work with only positive connections, a minor adjustment of definitions and proofs is required, but all results remain true for this choice of the cube category.
+If one prefers to work with only positive connections, a minor adjustment of definitions and proofs is required, but the underlying arguments remain valid for this choice of the cube category.